Unidata/netcdf-java/docs/userguide/src/site/pages/featuretypes/GridDatasets.md

 {% endcapture %}
 {{ rmd | markdownify }}

-Most GridCoordSystems have a CoordinateAxis1DTime time coordinate.
+Most `GridCoordinateSystems` have a `CoordinateAxis1DTime` time coordinate.
 If so, you can get the list of dates from it.

 ### Subsetting a GridDataset